The 2020 Rumble Fund Lecture

 Professor Salvatore Settis, former director of the Getty Institute and the Scuola Normale Superiore presents 'A Greek Lady from Persepolis: A statue of Penelope and her Roman sisters' at the annual Rumble Fund Lecture.

-In 1936 a fragmentary statue – a fifth-century BC Greek original, made in marble – was found during American excavations at the Royal Palace of Persepolis.
-The statue must come from an (unidentified) Greek city: initially, it was considered plunder from some Persian invasion or occupation; more recent research suggests it may have been a diplomatic gift to the Great King.
-The sculpture has been correctly identified as Penelope, and it compares closely with six Roman copies of the same subject (all of them found in Rome).
+In 1936 a fifth century BC Greek original statue made in marble was found fragmented during American excavations at the Royal Palace of Persepolis.
+The statue was thought to come from an (unidentified) Greek city: initially, it was considered plunder from some Persian invasion or occupation; however, more recent research suggests it may have been a diplomatic gift to the Great King.
+The sculpture has correctly been identified as Penelope, and it compares closely with six Roman copies of the same subject (all of them found in Rome).
 The quandary, though, is that the Persepolis statue was buried when Alexander the Great burnt down the palace in 336 BC: so how is it possible that copies of it were made in Rome just a few centuries later?
 The intriguing biography of this Greek lady from Persepolis poses radical questions across the fields of art history, classics and archaeology: about original and copy, about Greek and Persian cultural interactions, about word and image, and not least about style and meaning.

-This is an open lecture and all are warmly invited.
-The lecture will be followed by a complimentary drinks reception, hosted by the Department of Classics at King's College London.
-Although attendance is complimentary, places are limited and pre-registration is essential: booking will be available via Eventbrite from December 2019.
+This is an open lecture, and all are warmly invited to attend.
+The lecture will be followed by a complimentary drink's reception, hosted by the Department of Classics at King's.
+Although attendance is complimentary, places are limited, and pre-registration is essential.

 Search for another event